JonFaull/Sentinel-2-LC1-L2A-Automatic-Product-Downloader/README.md

 `download_folder = 'E:/Products'`
 `productSize = 650`

 `Username, Password`: this is the username and password that give authentication for the Sentinel servers.
-Creeate and account [here](https://scihub.copernicus.eu/dhus/#/self-registration).
+Create and account [here](https://scihub.copernicus.eu/dhus/#/self-registration).

 `footprintName`: Area of Earth that you are intersted in, you can use [this](http://geojson.io).
 Select your area of interest with the square or polygon tool, then save, save as .GeoJson.
 Save it to desired location and update directory location below:
 `geoJsonFolder = 'D:/Documents/Programming/hello/GEOFiles/`